 Director of Player Health

-Ron Porterfield, 53, is entering his first year as Director of Player Health with the Los Angeles Dodgers after serving the previous twelve years as the Head Athletic Trainer for the Tampa Bay Rays, and three years as the Assistant Athletic Trainer before that.
+Ron Porterfield, 54, is entering his second year as Director of Player Health with the Los Angeles Dodgers after serving the previous twelve years as the Head Athletic Trainer for the Tampa Bay Rays, and three years as the Assistant Athletic Trainer before that.
 Prior to his move to the Major Leagues, Porterfield spent 15 years in the Minor Leagues.
 From 1988 to 1996, he worked his way through the ranks of the Houston Astros organization.
 During this time, Porterfield served as an athletic trainer for teams in Auburn, N.Y.; Kissimmee, Fl.; Columbus, Ga.; Jackson, Miss.; and Tucson, Ariz.
 In 1997, Porterfield was hired by the Tampa Bay Rays to serve as their Minor League medical and rehabilitation coordinator until he was promoted to the Major League club.
 A Santa Fe, N.M., native, Porterfield is a certified member of the NATA.
 In 2013 was honored to work the Major League All Star Game in New York.
 In 2009, Porterfield shared honors with Paul Harker and Nick Paparesta as “Major League Athletic Training Staff of the Year.
 In 2005, Porterfield shared honors with Ken Crenshaw as “Major League Athletic Training Staff of the Year,” in 1992, Porterfield was named the Texas League Athletic Trainer of the Year, and in 1991 and 1992 he served as an athletic trainer for Magallanes in Valencia, Venezuela.
-Porterfield and his wife Barbara live in Parrish, Fla., with their children, Alec (21) and Abbey (18).
+Porterfield and his wife Barbara live in Peoria, AZ., with their children, Alec (22) and Abbey (19).